-This bill amends Minnesota Statutes 2024, section 336.1-201, to include a new definition for "central bank digital currency" and to revise the definition of "money" within the context of the Uniform Commercial Code.
-The bill introduces the term "central bank digital currency" as an electronic currency or medium of exchange issued by the United States Federal Reserve System or other specified entities, which is made directly available to consumers.
+This bill amends Minnesota Statutes 2024, section 336.1-201, to introduce a definition for "central bank digital currency" and revise the existing definition of "money" within the context of the Uniform Commercial Code.
+The new definition of "central bank digital currency" describes it as an electronic currency or medium of exchange issued by the United States Federal Reserve System or other specified entities, which is made directly available to consumers.

 Statutes affected: